Xsaven/lar-doc/TagCore/Methods.md

 $tag->haveAndGetSelector();
 ```

-## getSelector
-Alias `haveAndGetSelectorID`

 ## haveAndGetSelectorID
-Get the value of the identifier attribute if there is one, if not create a unique one and return the `JS Query` selector.
+`public`: Get the value of the identifier attribute if there is one, if not create a unique one and return the `JS Query` selector.
 ```php
 /**
  * @return string